walshbr/walshbr.github.io/_drafts/2023-07-07-a-meeting-toolkit.md

 One thing I noticed in meetings

-scrum
+* scrum
-agenda
+* agenda
-lazy consensus
+* lazy consensus
 * Time keeping; recognize what needs more conversation in the future; can someone take this on?
+What do we need to close this conversation?
+* saying no is a super power
+* what are next steps?
+* actionables
-What do we need to close this conversation? saying no is a super power what are next steps? actionables make sure everyone has pieces to work on the hard ask
+* make sure everyone has pieces to work on
+* the hard ask

+Ronda notes

+* Gathering - getting people mentally in the room; how to get people settled in the room.